Margaret Lanzetta

-Margaret Lanzetta (born 1 April, 1957) is an American artist who uses abstract, culturally-significant pattern to explore postmodern conditions of fragmentation, migration, and cultural hybridity.
-Lanzetta engages with a variety of mediums including painting, silkscreen, digital photography, and ceramics.
+Margaret Lanzetta (born April 1, 1957) is an American artist who uses abstract & culturally-significant patterns to explore postmodern conditions of fragmentation, migration, and cultural hybridity.
+Lanzetta engages with a variety of mediums including painting, silkscreen, digital photography and ceramics.

-Lanzetta’s works are represented in the public collections of the Museum of Modern Art, New York; the British Museum and the Victoria and Albert Museum, London; the Yale University Art Gallery; the Harvard Art Museums; the New York Public Library Print Collection; and the Hallmark Art Collection.
+Lanzetta's works are represented in the public collections of the Museum of Modern Art, New York; the British Museum, the Victoria and Albert Museum, London; the Yale University Art Gallery; the Harvard Art Museums; the New York Public Library Print Collection; and the Hallmark Art Collection.

 Education

 Lanzetta was born in Waterbury, Connecticut in 1957 and received a BA in Fine Arts in 1979 from the College of the Holy Cross.
 In 1981, she attended the Skowhegan School of Painting and Sculpture in Maine.
 Lanzetta received an MFA in 1989 from the School of Visual Arts, New York.
 In 1989–90, Lanzetta received a Fulbright-Hays Award to study at the Kunstakademie Düsseldorf in the class of Tony Cragg.
 Lanzetta has cited Ronald Bladen, Ursula von Rydingsvard, and Judy Pfaff as important influences.